 - Press Enter to save the name.

-Now you can work with the new page, navigate to another page by clicking on the name, or hide the page panel by clicking on the name of the selected page in the upper right corner of the left panel.
-Additionally, by right-clicking on the page name, you can:
+Now you can work with the new page, navigate to another page by clicking on the title, or hide the page panel by clicking on the title of the selected page in the upper right corner of the left panel.
+Additionally, by right-clicking on the page title, you can:

 - Copy Link to Page – copy the link to the page to the clipboard to share;